-Prior to joining Alghanim Industries, Omar worked in the Investment Banking Division of Morgan Stanley in London, where he was involved in mergers and acquisitions, financial restructuring and corporate finance.
-During his tenure, he worked on large global transactions such as the US$71 billion merger of Astra and Zeneca to form AstraZenaca (the largest pharmaceuticals deal at that time) and the US$29 billion merger of Hoechst and Rhone-Poulenc to form Aventis.
-In addition, Omar played a key role in the founding of two major financial services firms: Asiya Investments and Perella Weinberg Partners.
+Prior to joining Alghanim Industries, Omar worked in the Investment Banking Division of Morgan Stanley in London, where he worked on several large global transactions.
+Additionally, he played a key role in the founding of two major financial services firms: Asiya Investments and Perella Weinberg Partners.

-Beyond his role as CEO of Alghanim Industries and Chairman of Gulf Bank, Omar is involved in promoting the economic development of the MENA region, serving as the World Economic Forum’s (WEF’s) Chair of the MENA Regional Business Council and Chair of the initiative, ‘A New Vision for Arab Employment’ (2014-2015).
+Beyond his role as CEO of Alghanim Industries and Chairman of Gulf Bank, Omar is involved in promoting the economic development of the MENA region, serving as the World Economic Forum’s (WEF’s) Chair of the MENA Regional Business Council (2015-2016), and Chair of the initiative, ‘A New Vision for Arab Employment’ (2014-present).
 His commitment to the WEF and its mission to ‘improve the state of the world’ spans over 10 years, having first participated in 2005.
 In recognition of his contributions, he was appointed by the WEF as a ‘Young Global Leader’.
 In addition, Omar was selected as the Co-Chair of the WEF’s MENA meeting in Jordan (May 2015), along with ex-Prime Minister of the UK, Gordon Brown and other prominent figures.
 For the 2017 WEF Annual Meeting, he was selected to serve on the Stewardship Board of the Education, Gender, and Work System Initiative.
-In 2019, he became a member of the Harvard Business School MENA and Central Asia Advisory Board and the MENA Advisory Council of the United Nations High Commissioner for Refugees (UNHCR), which protects the rights and well-being of refugees around the world.
+In 2019, he became a member of the International Business Council (IBC), which acts as a community to identify and address globally relevant business issues, and to develop practical solutions.

 His interest in empowering youth, particularly through teaching entrepreneurship, goes even further and he is a founding and board member of INJAZ-AL ARAB, and serves as the Chairman of INJAZ-Kuwait, part of the international non-profit NGO, Junior Achievement.